 A brand strategy helps you achieve this by:

-- Clearly positioning and differentiating your business
+- Clearly positioning and, as far as possible, differentiating your business

 - Defining and reaching the right customer